Walter Devereux, 8th Baron Ferrers of Chartley

-Walter Devereux, 8th Baron Ferrers of Chartley, KG (c.
+Walter Devereux, 8th Baron Ferrers of Chartley (c.
 1432 – 22 August 1485) was an English nobleman and a loyal supporter of the House of York during the Wars of the Roses.
 He was a member of the inner circle of King Edward IV, and died fighting for Edward's younger brother, King Richard III, at the Battle of Bosworth in 1485.

 Origins

 He was born about 1432 in Weobley, Herefordshire, the son of Sir Walter Devereux (1411–1459), Lord Chancellor of Ireland (from 1449 to 1450), and Elizabeth Merbury, the daughter and heiress of Sir John Merbury, Chief Justice of South Wales by his first wife, Alice Pembridge.